sunsparc64/mode/README.md

 - Configure the VM installation template/configuration on the Deployment Server
 - Boot the VM on the host machine and let it PXE boot and install

+By default the script uses a hostonly network, 130.194.2.0 for VMware Fusion, and 130.194.3.0 for VirtualBox

-An example host-only network layout is as follows:
+An example host-only network layout For VMware Fusion is as follows:

 ```
 __ External network __ External Interface (e.g. en0)